isekar0/logistic_regression_in_c/README.md

 main.c : logistic regression algorithm.
-readData.c and readData.h : header files containing functions to create the datasets. readData.cpp : reads the dummy dataset wdbc.txt, processes into an amicable form, and then normalizes it.
+readData.c and readData.h : header files containing functions to create the datasets. readData.cpp : reads the dummy dataset wdbc.data, processes into an amicable form, and then normalizes it.